MB3001/UniVersor-ragdoll/README.md

 You can move with 'UIJKLM'.

-Textures licenses: see "TEXTURES_README" in assets/Materials.
+Textures licenses: see "TEXTURES_README.txt" in assets/Materials.